As a student, your success lies in reaching from failure to failure without losing your enthusiasm.

 College Student Resume

-It should also describe any major accomplishments you have achieved or goals you have met and detail relevant skills you've learned over the course of your employment history.
+It should also showcase your major accomplishments and goals that you have achieved while highlighting the relevant skills you've acquired over the course of your employment history.

-First, don't feel as though you have to reuse the same resume for each job application.
-Most university students apply for a variety of positions that require different skill sets.
-To emphasize and show off your skills, tweak your resume slightly to tailor it for each job description.
+Do not recycle the same resume for each job application.
+Many university students apply for a variety of positions requiring different skill sets.

-Making small changes doesn't mean you have to completely rewrite your resume for each application, though.
-Just make sure the most relevant accomplishments and skills appear at the beginning of each position description.
+Now, changes do not mean completely rewriting your resume for each application.
+Only re-order the most relevant accomplishments and skills to catch the recruiters' eyes at the beginning of each profile.

 Why do you need a Student Resume?